zhangxinhui02/Kuboard-Helm-Chart/README.md

 ## Change Logs

+- 0.1.3: Change default kuboard image to newest 3.5.2.7.
+Wrong nodeName template of Etcd StatefulSet was fixed.
 - 0.1.2: Kuboard can be specified to run on specific nodes to avoid timeout error.
 The `heartbeat-interval` and `election-timeout` parameters of Etcd can be manually set.
 - 0.1.1: Multiple releases in one namespace are supported.
 You can install any number of releases to any namespace, as long as the release name is different.
 - 0.1.0: The initial chart.
 Can be installed in a separate namespace.